|

 vegan essentials

-What are the benefits of becoming vegan slowly?
+What are the benefits of becoming vegan gradually?

 • It is a great way to adjust your taste buds to more plant-based foods